<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 The tread life of the K60 always delivers the “wow” factor.

-"Eric in the expanse deserts of Baja with K60 Scouts mounted"
+Eric riding the Heidenau K60 Scout adventure motorcycle tires in Baja."Eric in the expansive deserts of Baja with K60 Scouts mounted"

-Of course their total mileage depends heavily on how you treat the throttle, but adventure riders regularly report getting 12,000 miles or more out of the rear.
+Of course, their total mileage depends heavily on how you treat the throttle, but adventure riders regularly report getting 12,000 miles or more out of the rear.

 The front tire could probably outlive us all, but most folks replace it whenever the rear wears out in the name of safety.